YourNiceCv

 Mistake: Using US Resume Format (1 Page)

-Fix: UK standard is 2 pages.
-A 1-page CV looks incomplete to British employers.
+Fix: Worldwide standard is 1-2 pages.
+A 1-page resume looks incomplete to US employers.

 ❌